Bless You (Martha and the Vandellas song)

-"Bless You" is a 1971 hit single by Motown girl group Martha and the Vandellas (credited as Martha Reeves & the Vandellas) and was the group's last significant hit before disbanding in 1972.
+"Bless You" is a 1971 hit single by Motown recording group Martha and the Vandellas (credited as Martha Reeves & the Vandellas) and was the group's last significant hit before disbanding in 1973.

 Overview

 After a period of inactivity because of Martha Reeves' mental illness, the singer returned to the studio with the new version of The Vandellas, who had gone through different member lineups.
 By now, the lineup of The Vandellas included Reeves' kid sister Lois Reeves and a former member of The Velvelettes named Sandra Tilley.
 The group had sporadically recorded and performed together before 1970 when they issued the Natural Resources album.
 For their next project, Motown decided to recruit the hotly new hit-making producers for the label: The Corporation, to help them with producing their new album.
 Among the first singles they worked on was a Jackson 5-styled funky dance record titled "Bless You".
 Featuring Martha and the Vandellas members, it also included additional harmony singing parts by The Blackberries.